grobian/carbon-c-relay/carbon-c-relay.md

     ;
 ```

+### CLUSTERS
 Multiple clusters can be defined, and need not to be referenced by a
 match rule.
 All clusters point to one or more hosts, except the `file`
 cluster which writes to files in the local filesystem.  `host` may be an
 IPv4 or IPv6 address, or a hostname.
 Since host is followed by an
 optional `:` and port, for IPv6 addresses not to be interpreted wrongly,
 either a port must be given, or the IPv6 address surrounded by brackets,
 e.g. `[::1]`.
-An optional `proto udp` or `proto tcp` may be added to
+Optional `transport` and `proto` clauses can be used to
+wrap the connection in a compression or encryption later or specify the
-specify the use of UDP or TCP to connect to the remote server.
-When
+use of UDP or TCP to connect to the remote server.
+When omitted the
-omitted this defaults to a TCP connection.
+connection defaults to an unwrapped TCP connection.  `type` can only be
+linemode at the moment.

 The `forward` and `file` clusters simply send everything they receive to
 all defined members (host addresses or files).
 The `any_of` cluster is